November 27, 2025

 • Development of competencies, such as communication, team leadership, and customer service.

-A clear learning objective facilitates all further steps: from course structure to content to monitoring learning progress.
-Your course should always refer to exactly this objective and avoid all unnecessary detours.
+A clear learning objective facilitates all further steps: from course design to content to monitoring learning progress.
+Your course should always relate to precisely this objective and avoid all unnecessary detours.

 Structuring content: This is how a comprehensible learning path is created

 Digital training works best when it is divided into well-portioned learning units.
-However, you do not achieve this by simply digitizing a complete in-person training session: People learn online in a completely different way and require shorter, self-contained learning steps.
+However, you do not achieve this by simply digitizing a complete in-person training: people learn online completely differently and need shorter, self-contained learning steps.

 Practical approach: